Soltek- the ultimate plein air easel?

 But for all of Soltek’s largely wonderful features, I would never recommend that a beginning plein air painter invest in such a product, for the simple reason that it is far too expensive for a casual user.
 Even for the die-hard, I am hesitant to recommend it without reservation.
 Not only is it expensive, it’s also like a high-tech car with a lot of fancy gizmos.
 It takes greater care to maintain, and by methods that can sometimes be more costly and inconvenient than going to the hardware store for a wingnut.

 It is advised that you keep the easel clean and free of paint, particularly in the areas of the joints and legs.
 For someone who gets paint in her hair every time she paints on location, this is a real challenge.
 And while the telescoping legs are wonderful, they also seem to give people the most problems.
-Mine tended to either slip (and not remain extended) or stick (unable to easily close) after after only about a year or so of moderate use.
+Mine tended to either slip (and not remain extended) or stick (unable to easily close) after only about a year or so of moderate use.
 The Soltek support people suggested that this sometimes occurs when painters take the easel out onto the beach, where grains of sand get up into the legs.
 Only I had never taken mine to the beach or anywhere near sand.

 The other issue I had was that the plastic hinges that allow the winged flaps to fold outward and remain open broke on me, also after only about a year or so.
 Soltek support says they now have better hinges and they did offer a couple of options.
 1.)
 They could send me replacement hinges or 2.)
 I could pay $50 plus shipping to get a Soltek “tuneup” which would address both issues I was having.